 During an intensive first year our students were introduced to many academic topics, as part of cohort based programme.
 Topics cover included, Cyber Security Principles (Systems and Operations), Usability, Security Risk Management, System Architectures, High-integrity systems engineering.
-There will also be a range of courses in research methods and tools.
-This understanding will be placed in the context of courses in business processes, policy and governance, international relations, and criminology.
-You will have access to leading thinkers and practitioners in cyber security, through a programme of visits and field trips.
+There were also a range of courses in research methods and tools.
+This understanding is all placed in the broader context of courses in business processes, policy and governance, international relations, and criminology.
+Our students continue to have access to leading thinkers and practitioners in cyber security, through a programme of visits and field trips.
 A sample timetable from 2017-18 can be found here.

-For this substantive project, you will be based in one of the departments contributing to the CDT, and undertake supervised research in the usual manner for a DPhil.
-The normal duration of this project will be three years, after which you will submit a thesis and be examined in the usual way.
-During the three years of the individual research project, you will retain contact with the CDT, returning for skills training, an annual conference,
+For their substantive research project, our students are based in one of the ten departments contributing to the CDT, undertaking supervised research in the usual manner for a DPhil.
+The normal duration of this project will be three years, after which out students submit a thesis and are examined in the usual way.
+During the three years of the individual research project, our students retain contact with the CDT and their cohort, returning for skills training, an annual conference and other events.